A guest post by Carol Lipton:

 CAROL LIPTON was born and raised in the Pelham Parkway housing projects, where she learned how to sleep pressed up against the wall in the summer.
 She was admitted to Music and Art High School on Art and Bronx H.S. of Science, and went to Science, a decision she had no control over.
 Largely self-taught in art, she began exhibiting and selling her watercolor paintings at age 14.
 Her favorite sports were punch ball, dodge ball, stickball, kickball, cycling, and Ringaleevio.
 She invented the first aerodynamic skully cap.
 Carol began playing piano at age 4 ½, and studied piano and music theory for 11 years.
 She was a professional musician and composer, playing the restaurant, bar and college circuit in D.C.

 She went to NYU on an IBEW and Regents scholarship, where she graduated with Honors in philosophy and Political Science.
 She was co-editor of the poetry journal, and was a student strike coordinator in the aftermath of Kent State.
 After graduation, she led a cross-country 450-mile cycling trip through Nova Scotia and Prince Edward Island.
 She graduated from the Catholic University School of Law.
-She was a grants administrator for the Expansion Arts program at NEA, responsible for making decisions to community arts programs.
+She was a grants administrator for the Expansion Arts program at NEA, responsible for making decisions that gave money to community arts programs.

 As a legal services fellow in Kentucky, Carol became an anti-nuclear activist, and co-produced a special for NBC on the Maxey Flats nuclear waste site.
 She has co-produced specials for ABC’s 20/20 on the militia/tax protest movement, and for NBC, on a Guatemalan political asylum claimant she represented through Human Rights First, where she trained under the late Arthur Helton.
 She consulted to the Haitian Refugee Center, where she handled an immigration appeal.